All students at FIT are assigned an account on faculty student Unix server

-The size of incomming mailbox is not limited.
+The size of incoming mailbox is not limited.
 However for archiving sake it is recommended

-to keep the size of incomming mailbox (INBOX) below 1GB.
+to keep the size of incoming mailbox (INBOX) below 1GB.

 This means you should read your mail, and old messages should be either deleted or moved to other